guillemsola/DevOps-Exercise/Exercise_22bi.md

 ## Notes

 Alternatively we could have used template machines to speed up the deploment process.
-The above procedure could be adapted to create the base template machines so that those could be recreated if needed.
+The above procedures could be adapted to create a base templates machines so that those could be recreated from scratch when needed.